 - Meal prep friendly: Store these in the freezer for when you have a busy week or are making a weekend brunch charcuterie.
 They are just as velvety when reheated!

-I’m obsessed with my Instant Pot because it makes healthy breakfast ideas so much easier!
+I’m obsessed with my Instant Pot because it makes healthy breakfasts so much easier!
 For example, make a batch of Instant Pot yogurt to enjoy with healthy granola any time.
 That’s 3 minute breakfast.
 Or set Instant Pot steel cut oats before jumping into the shower.

 Ingredients for Instant Pot Egg Bites